LF-digitala-kanaler/LFDS/content/components/web/forms/upload.md

       #### Validation

       Notice the `${validation}` above.
 In our example we will do validation as soon as a file is selected and add either `.has-valid` or `.has-danger` depending on the validation status of the file.
-If you want to validate your file when say a form is posting you can add these classes then instead.
+If you want to validate your file when for example  a form is posting you can add these classes then instead.

+      ##### Thumbnails

+      Depending on the type

-      Popover
+      #### Popover

+      If the file is an image you

       ```